There’s plenty of debate to be had about about the greatest Premier League XI of all time.

 Hasselbaink reached double figures for league goals in eight consecutive Prem campaigns — truly a tremendous No9.

 As for the baby-faced assassin, his loyalty to Man United should be commended.

-For any other club, Solskjaer would have been a regular starter but with the likes of Dwight Yorke, Andy Cole, Teddy Sheringham and Andy Cole at Sir Alex Ferguson disposal, the Norweigan was often deployed as a super sub.
+For any other club, Solskjaer would have been a regular starter but with the likes of Dwight Yorke, Andy Cole, Teddy Sheringham and Ruud van Nistelrooy at Sir Alex Ferguson’s disposal, the Norwegian was often deployed as a super sub.

 Still he managed 91 Premier League goals, boasting one of the best goals-to-minute ratios in Prem history.

 His 20-minute, four-goal cameo against Nottingham Forest will never be forgotten.

 In another life Solskjaer would have as many goals as Les Ferdinand, Michael Owen or Robbie Fowler, but he simply loved United too much.

 And for that reason, he’ll always be criminally underrated.

 Other nominees: Jermain Defoe, Peter Crouch, Olivier Giroud